 In prior years, our revenue has been primarily derived from collaborating and licensing our proprietary PRINT technology to pharmaceutical companies.
 In the future, we also expect to derive our revenue from our own pharmaceutical products.
-We recognized no revenue during the three months ended March 31, 2020 or 2019.
+We recognized no revenue during the three and six months ended June 30, 2020.
 We manage our operations and reporting structure under a single reportable segment.

-All long-lived assets are domiciled and all revenues were earned within the United States.
+All long-lived assets are domiciled and all revenue was earned within the United States.